Tawhid404Err/Firebase-Authentication/README.md

 # Firebase Authentication App

 A lightweight React application that demonstrates user authentication using Firebase Authentication services.
-This sleek, minimalist interface allows users to securely create accounts with email and password while providing visual feedback through a modern, responsive design.
+This sleek, minimalist interface allows users to securely create accounts and log in with email and password while providing visual feedback through a modern, responsive design with a glass-morphism UI aesthetic.

 ## Features

-- Email and password user registration
+- User registration with email and password
+- User login with existing credentials
+- Toggle between login and signup modes
 - Real-time form validation and user feedback
+- Password visibility toggle
 - Responsive design with Tailwind CSS
 - Firebase authentication integration
+- Clean, glass-morphism UI with backdrop blur effects

 ## Getting Started